CLICK HERE to apply online to the 2020 Santa Fe Indian Market

-What is the application process for Indian Market selection?
+What is the application and jurying process for Indian Market selection?

-- Artists wishing to apply for the upcoming Indian Market must fill out an application.
-The application includes sections on contact info, proof of tribal enrollment, images of the artists’ work and descriptions, certification statements, and an application fee.
+Artists that wish to apply for the upcoming Indian Market must fill out an application.
+The application includes sections on contact info, proof of tribal enrollment in a Federally American/Canadian recognized tribe/band/corporation, images of the artists’ work and descriptions, certification statements, and an application fee.
+Upon submission, the application and images are reviewed by a panel of jurors who then give a score based on 4 criteria.
+The score is then totaled with a possible high of 300 points.
+Artists are selected based upon that score, with a percentage of placed artists dependent upon the number of applicants in each classification.

 When does this occur?

-- You still can fill out a hard copy and send in the images as usual via a thumb drive or CD.
-To request a printed copy of the application, artists can call the office at 505-983-5220.
-Also, for the three years since Tenure program ended, SWAIA staff has done outreach in several communities in New Mexico and Arizona, to help artists with their applications.
+You still can fill out a hard copy and send in the images as usual via a thumb drive or CD.
+To request a printed copy of the application, please call the office at 505-983-5220.

 What is the cost for applying to Indian Market?

-- The application fee for artists applying to Indian Market varies depending on whether you are submitting your application online or in a hard copy form.
-There is a discount to apply online, as it cuts down on administrative work on SWAIA’s end.
+The application fee for artists applying to Indian Market varies depending on whether you are submitting your application online or in a hard copy form.
+Fees are as follows: Online application $35.00 Hard Copy application $50.00

 Who do I contact if I have problems with my application or photos?